 Tree Warden or designee inspects site to determine: tree size, tree species, tree condition, and whether any other trees will be impacted by trimming or removal.
 The Tree Warden shall determine the appropriate size, species and location of any replacement tree(s).

 Contact property owner with the date of public hearing.
-The Planning Board with a recommendation from the Tree Warden will make the final decision within two weeks of public hearing.
+The Tree Warden will make the final decision within five business days of public hearing.

-Public Hearing held by the Planning Board with Tree Warden or designee in attendance at Town Hall, 1 Main Street.
+Public Hearing held by the Tree Warden or designee in attendance at Town Hall, 1 Main Street.